 Whenever possible we use aggregated and/or anonymised data for monitoring and analysis purposes.
 When used, this data does not enable you or any other individual to be identified.

 Argyle Satellite does not sell, rent, lease or share personal information to third parties for third party direct marketing purposes.
 However, you should be aware that we may share your information with selected recipients.
 Categories of the main recipients of data include:

-- Drivers: To facilitate your taxi bookings we may share your name, account details (if applicable), pickup and/or drop-off locations with drivers.
-If the booking is made on your behalf, by an aggregator or on an account, the booker or company may also receive a copy of these details in addition to journey logs (e.g. booking, collection and competition times) and journey prices.
+- Drivers: To facilitate your taxi bookings we may share your name, account details, pickup and/or drop-off locations with drivers and the booking platform service (iCabbi).
+If the booking is made by an aggregator or on an account, the booker or company on the service user’s behalf, they may also receive a copy of these details in addition to journey logs (e.g. booking, collection and competition times) and journey prices.

 - IT support providers: To process and secure your data we use external providers who support and maintain our booking platform, network, provide SaaS or have access to our secure servers at our premises.